ozovalihasan/restaurant-page/README.md

 - Open terminal
 - Change directory by using `cd restaurant-page/`
 - Run `npm install`

+Then,

 - Run `npm run dev`
-- Open your browser and go to http://localhost:8080 and open 'dist' folder
+- Open your browser and go to 'http://localhost:8080' and open 'dist' folder

+Alternative way;

+- Run `npx webpack --watch` on terminal
-I suggest using VSCode as editor and [live server extenstion](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for development.
+- Use VSCode as editor and [Live Server extenstion](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for development
+- Run Live Server

 ## Authors